NEI-LSR/MacaqueColorCategories/Outputs/Presentations/20230316 UNR/script.md

 ### Verbal tests

 The lab completed these experiments almost a decade ago, and the natural next question was whether monkeys and humans have similar color categories.
 That question was a more challenging one to address.
 The reason is that most assays of color categorization behaviour in humans involve the use of language, and monkeys obviously don't have language.
 Moreover, the use of language itself has proven problematic in interpreting results in humans because people of different cultural or linguistic backgrounds show some variability in how they categorize colours.
 The only study that has attempted to measure color category behaviour in monkeys, done in the 1970s, had animals group a set of colours into four pre-defined categories, which is not really the same thing as evaluating how animals spontaneously categorize colours.
 We've tried a few approaches to tackle this issue over the years, and I think we have finally come up with a paradigm that works.
-The work is in progress, and I'd welcome feedback.
+We're currently writing up these findings, and I'd welcome feedback.
 Before we launch into the experiments, it's worth revisiting what we might expect to find given current theories of color categorization.

 ### Theories of Color Categorization

 A simplified cartoon of the current theories of colour categorization might look like this.
 On one side, are theories that color categories arise because of how we communicate information about colour to each other.
 These theories include the hard-core Sapir-Whorfian accounts, that color categories depend on language, and by extension, that people with different languages not only categorize colours differently, but see colours differently as a result of their differences in categorization.
 On the other side, are theories that color categories are the result of some universal feature in how color signals are encoded by the visual system or of regularities in natural scenes.
 These theories capture the idea that color categories are essentially universal, independent of language, an idea that can be traced to Hering in the early 1900s and his notion that color for all humans can be described by six unique hues (black, white, red, green, blue, and yellow).
 The modern account of the universalist idea was popularized in the 1960s by Berlin and Kay, who showed that when people are restricted to categorize colours using "basic color terms" they do so pretty consistently across languages.

 It has been surprisingly contentious and difficult to sort out how humans categorize colours, often for reasons that are not immediately apparent.
 For example, many language groups do not have a super-ordinate word "color"---so studies in these cultures require first teaching the people the concept of color, and also teaching them what basic color terms are.
-It's now clear that this introduces a kind of circularity.
+It's clear that this introduces a kind of circularity.
 Previous work from our lab sought to overcome this circularity.
 When people are asked to communicate colours and are not restricted to use basic color terms, there is no clear privilege of Berlin and Kay's basic color terms, or Hering's unique hues.

 ### Game 1